petercrippsIBM/art-ledger/README.md

 For this exercise we'll be building a blockchain network called **Art-Ledger**, an application for artists and art lovers to buy, sell and track works of art.
 All of the files will be kept on GitHub and can be cloned or downloaded from https://github.com/petercrippsIBM/art-ledger

 Okay, let's get started.
-Here are the five steps (plus three optional ones) to get you up and running with your first blockchain network on the IBM Blockchain Starter Plan.
+Here are the five steps to get you up and running with your first blockchain network on the IBM Blockchain Starter Plan.
 Each step links to the next one at the end or you can return here to navigate your way through the instructions.

 * [Step 1: Setup a Development Environment](docs/01%20Setup.md)
 * [Step 2: Create IBM Cloud Services](docs/02%20Cloud%20Services.md)